madhavlab/wav2tok/README.md

     --debug -> int (Default: 0), 1 for debug mode, 0 for work mode

-    --use_transformer -> Boolean (Default: False), if you want to use a transformer network as encoder , but you have to set the args in wav2tok/Src/wav2tok.py in class TransformerEncoder and TransformerSentenceEncoderLayer
+    --use_transformer -> int (Default:  0 -> False), if you want to use a transformer network as encoder , but you have to set the args in wav2tok/Src/wav2tok.py in class TransformerEncoder and TransformerSentenceEncoderLayer